-Little Makalolo is situated in a private concession area of Hwange National Park.
-The camp has six classic tents with ensuite bathrooms, including a flush toilet, and shower with hot and cold running water - as well as an outdoor shower under the stars.
+Little Makalolo is located in a private concession area of Hwange National Park.
+The camp has six classic tents with en suite bathrooms, including a flush toilet, and shower with hot and cold running water - as well as an outdoor shower under the stars.
 The main living area is under canvas and houses the dining room, lounge and pub, and a small plunge pool.
 The camp overlooks a small waterhole and guests can enjoy game viewing during the "siesta" hours in a wood-pile hide.
 Day and night game drives and walks are offered.
 Due to the private game concession, few other vehicles will ever been seen.

 Lunch on Livingstone Island was quite fun.
 Hwange is a wonderful park, with huge herds of elephants, but we especially enjoyed watching a lioness and her cubs, as she sought to keep them safe and in line.
 We managed to see all of the big five in Hwange alone, including a herd of at least 800 buffalo and a leopard just outside our camp.
 Mana Pools was an exciting experience, not to be missed: walking up on pride of lions, being 'bubbled' by a hippo while canoeing on the Zambezi River, and seeing wild dogs, are experiences that will not be forgotten.
 Last but not least, seeing both white and black rhino at Malilangwe, with one black rhino deciding to take an interest in us instead of scurrying away, was too good to be true.